Academic Technology Advisory Committee

 - Make and receive recommendations, inquiries and proposals concerning the application of technology to teaching, learning, research and scholarship.
 Provide a channel for concerns and suggestions from the community.

-- Coordinate with other IT Governance working groups, compile an inventory of academic technology products in use across campus.
+- Coordinate with other IT Governance working groups to compile an inventory of academic technology products in use across campus.

 - Discuss and seek to resolve issues which span departmental or divisional boundaries.
 Escalate issues and funding requests when necessary to the Technology Prioritization Committee when appropriate.